scottyob/website/content/post/2022-11-27-ardupilot-postmortem/index.md

 type: post
 author: scottyob
 date: 2022-11-27
+lastmod: 2022-12-01
 tags:
  - rc
  - ardupilot
 image: /post/ardupilot-postmortem/crash.jpg

 ---

-***NOTE:  This post is expected to be edited once I have more opinions from the community and get closer to a concrete conclusion of what happened.***
+**A big thanks to those who helped from the [Ardupilot Forum](https://discuss.ardupilot.org/t/crash-postmortem-why-the-pitch-down/93666/13)**

 Last week, I took a few extra days off from work to give myself a nice long break over Thanksgiving week.

 I spent a lot of time finishing an RC plane we had some replacement parts for.
 This one was going to be autonomous.
 I spent a few days soldering the flight controller and electronics, gluing the plane together, measuring and trimming everything perfectly.
 It was perfectly balanced, perfectly weighted.
 We finally took it out for its maiden flight today, Sunday November 27.
 Sadly, this story ends in pieces.

 This post is a postmortem of the incident to make sense of what happened.
-I was flying using Ardupilot and had an SD card in recording the data, so, hopefully the "black box" telemetry data will give me a starting point to analyze what went wrong.
+I was flying using Ardupilot and had an SD card in recording the data.
+Although I can't be certain, I'm pretty sure we can use this data to root cause the issues.

 ### Plane Hardware
 * **Plane**: [Bixler 3](https://hobbyking.com/en_us/h-king-bixler-3-glider-1550-pnf.html)